- Academic Affairs

 - Disabled persons or others requiring assistance may remain in Areas of Rescue Assistance until fire department personnel can assist them in exiting the building or the “all clear” is given.

 - Do not re-enter the building until the “all clear” is given by the fire officer in charge or University police.

 Yes, unless the evacuation order included instructions to the contrary.

 No. If an immediate evacuation is ordered, re-entry into a campus building may present a threat to your safety.

 Decisions about releasing essential employees will be made by the responsible director or department head based upon the situation and need.

-When an evacuation order is issued, email will be sent to all campus email addresses.
+When an evacuation order is issued, an email will be sent to all campus email addresses.
 Text and voice alerts will be sent to all registered devices.
-A message will be posted on the UMB Alerts website and a brief message will appear on the UMB homepage, with a link to more information.
+A message will be posted on the UMB Alerts website and a brief message will appear on the UMB home page, with a link to more information.
 Also, electronic signs in most buildings will display a message explaining the order.
 Building wardens and emergency wardens also will disseminate evacuation information.